pat-laugh/websson-doc/strings.md

 the start or end of a line-string.
 The escape e puts nothing.
 It can be useful to make it explicit that a string is empty.

-The escape 0 represent the null char.
+The escape 0 represents the null char.
 It is **not** an octal escape!
 There are no octal escapes in WebSSON.

 All printable Ascii non-digit and non-letter chars are escapable.
 This means